sisoje/mv/README.md

 # SwiftUI MV

 Many tutorials lead you to beleive that MVVM is a way to go in SwiftUI.
 Well... that is most probably WRONG!
+Apple has never even used the term MVVM!

 MVVM is an anti-pattern in SwiftUI
 MVVM never told you about value type